 Earlier this week, I wrote a blog post entitled, “How to Automatically Backup ConfigMgr Reports using SQL Server Agent.”
 I realized afterwards that I have never posted instructions on how to backup a ConfigMgr SQL database using SQL Server itself.
-I also did a quick check and there is not much in the way of details about how to do this task, so this post should help to fill in the gaps.
+I also did a quick check and there is not much in the way of details about how to do this task, so I will show you how to backup your ConfigMgr database using SQL Server.
+This post should fill in the gaps!

 Although I’m not a fan of using SQL Server database-only backups, I recognize that I’m in the minority (I like ConfigMgr backups) but having said that, why would you want to use the SQL backup task over the ConfigMgr backup task?